conacts/stock-analysis/CONTRIBUTING.md

 - Mentioned in release notes for significant contributions
 - Invited to provide input on project direction

-**Thank you for helping keep this project simple, focused, and effective!**
+**Thank you for helping keep this project simple, focused, and effective with type-safe database operations!**